Far from Hollywood din, New York Film Festival puts focus on quality

 This is a return engagement for Fincher, who premiered his Academy Award-nominated film "The Social Network" at the festival in 2010.
 Oscar-winner Ben Affleck stars as Nick Dunne, whose wife, played by British actress Rosamund Pike, mysteriously disappears on their fifth wedding anniversary.

-"Inherent Vice," Paul Thomas Anderson's adaptation of a Thomas Pynchon novel, will have its debut as the festival's centrepiece selection.
+"Inherent Vice," Paul Thomas Anderson's adaptation of a Thomas Pynchon novel, will have its debut as the festival's centerpiece selection.
 It stars Joaquin Phoenix, Josh Brolin and Reese Witherspoon.

 "It's the first film that has ever been made out of a Thomas Pynchon novel," said Jones.
 "You really feel like you have been led through some kind of subterranean series of passages and come out on the other side and wonder where you are."